osism/osism.github.io/docs/guides/configuration-guide/loadbalancer.md

 To enable TLS encryption the following steps are needed.

-1. Acticate tls encryption for both endpoints
+1. Activate tls encryption for both endpoints

   * To enable external TLS encryption: